-37 Natural Hairstyles for Black Women, from Casual to *Very* Special Occasion
+55 Natural Hairstyles for Black Women—from Casual to *Very* Special Occasion

 1. Messy Bun

 It may be coined the ‘messy bun,’ but it’s far from messy.
-It’s the chic way of looking like you put in effort without actually doing so.
-Curly gals: Simply wrap your hair in a silk scrunchie and let a few curls drop down for a casual updo.
-Even add a headwrap or headband to complete the style (but it’s completely optional).
+It’s the chic way of looking like you put in effort without actually doing so as proof from Ciara above.
+Simply wrap your hair in a silk scrunchie and let a few curls drop down for a casual updo.
+Even add a headwrap or a headband to complete the style (but it’s completely optional).

 If you’re starting your natural hair journey and looking for a protective style, look no further than simple cornrows.
 It’s totally up to you how many braids you’re going for (and how far apart you want them), but if you want to recreate Indya Moore’s look, grab a comb and part your hair in five sections.
 Begin braiding down before wrapping all of the braids into a low bun.